Mānuka: History and habitat

-Evidence suggests that L. scoparium originated in Australia before the onset of the Miocene aridity, and moved as a result of long-distance dispersal events to New Zealand from eastern Australia sometime during the last 20 million years.
+Evidence suggests that Leptospermum scoparium originated in Australia before the onset of the Miocene aridity, and moved as a result of long-distance dispersal events to New Zealand from eastern Australia sometime during the last 20 million years.
 Cyclones and other wind activity are most likely responsible for transporting seeds long distances.
 Supporters of this claim cite evidence that the genus Leptospermum arose under conditions where frequent forest fires were common (i.e. in Australia, and not temperate New Zealand), because they possess fire-adaptive traits like serotiny and storage lignotubers.
 It has been postulated that on arrival in New Zealand, L. scoparium became established in limited edaphically suitable areas until the arrival of the Polynesian people, whose fire and forest-clearing brought about the low-nutrient-status soils for which it was preadapted in its homeland.
 It is now more common in New Zealand than it is in Australia.
 It is found throughout New Zealand, but is particularly common on the drier east coasts of the North and South Islands, and in Australia in Tasmania, Victoria and New South Wales.

 Ecology

+Fire ecology

+Mānuka is one of the few New Zealand native species which are adapted to fire, able to respond to fire by opening seed pods and dispersing in recently disturbed ground.

+Native bush regeneration

+Mānuka can quickly colonise areas of disturbed land, and can create environments where other native species can establish more successfully.
+Because of this, mānuka is often utilised by conservation projects in New Zealand.

 Pests and diseases

-The adult mānuka beetle (Pyronota festiva) and its larvae feed on L. scoparium in New Zealand.
+The adult mānuka beetle (Pyronota festiva) and its larvae feed on Leptospermum scoparium in New Zealand.
+The scale insect, Eriococcus orariensis, is a sap-sucking insect that feeds on L. scoparium.

 Pollinators

-Various pollinators are known to visit L. scoparium, some examples include Melangyna novaezelandiae, Hylaeus, and Honeybees.
+Pollinators that visit Leptospermum scoparium include Melangyna novaezelandiae, Hylaeus, and honeybees.